 Persistent oxidative stress has also been shown to contribute to inflammation.
 The good news is that curcumin’s antioxidant capability allows it to effectively neutralize free radicals.
 Studies even suggest that curcumin may boost the activity of antioxidant enzymes in your body, so along with actively protecting you against free radicals, curcumin may boost your natural antioxidant defenses.

 How to Take Curcumin

 Although turmeric is the most well-known food containing curcumin, it actually has one of the lowest concentrations of the compound.
 Studies found that even pure turmeric powder only had a curcumin concentration of about 3.14 percent by weight.
 You may find it more beneficial to take curcumin supplements, which offer much higher concentrations.

-In terms of dosage, you can take up to 8 grams of curcumin without any adverse effects.
-For oral supplements, recommended doses range from 80 to 500 milligrams per day.
+In terms of suggested use, you can take up to 8 grams of curcumin without any adverse effects.
+For oral supplements, recommended use ranges from 80 to 500 milligrams per day.
 Studies show that curcumin is relatively safe to use, even at higher doses and concentrations.

 Curcumin can have poor oral bioavailability when taken on its own.
 Unless you specifically want curcumin’s anti-inflammatory properties in your colon, you should pair it with an absorption-enhancing compound.
 There are two very different theories about how to increase bioavailability.
 Some manufacturers use piperine, a black pepper extract, which irritates the gut lining to open the cellular spacing so that the curcuminoids can enter the bloodstream.
 In essence, the piperine is causing “leaky gut” and other substances, not just the intended curcuminoids, can enter the body.
 A better method for increasing absorption and bioavailability is liposomal delivery technology.